kachick/lishogi-dev/README.md

 ## Limitations

-singularity provided by nixpkgs don't run on M1 mac
+singularity provided by nixpkgs don't run on macOS